Havatra/documentation/docs/index.md

-# Short Intro to Demonsaw
+# Short Intro to Demonsaw 3

 ## Overview

 Demonsaw is a secure and anonymous information sharing application that makes security simple and gives you back control of your data.
 Demonsaw provides you with a way to create your own network or join a public Demonsaw network so that you can share and communicate securely.

+*<p style="color:#33CC99;">Demonsaw 2 and Demonsaw 3 are not compatible with each other, they connect to competely different networks.</p>*

 ## Getting Started